An imposing peak that towers over the city, taking a day trip from Lucerne to Mount Pilatus is a can’t-miss adventure in Switzerland!

 Descent: every 30-45 minutes from 8:45 AM – 5:45 PM

 Once you arrive in Alpnachstad, the train station is just a quick walk up the hill – you can’t miss it.
-We hopped right on a train with no lines, but we had taken the first boat out of Lucerne in the morning.
-I get the sense that the wait times get longer as the day goes on, so get an early start!
+We hopped right on a train with no lines after taking the first boat out of Lucerne in the morning.

 What to do on Mount Pilatus